- Message from the Principal

 Updated Emergency Phone Number: It is crucial that we have accurate home and work phone numbers for student’s parents and guardians.
 For emergency purposes, we also need a reliable alternate phone number, such as a cell or work phone number.

 Money, Valuables and Electronic Equipment: Because of the danger of loss, students are requested not to bring more money to school than is needed during the school day.
-Valuable jewelry, toys, iPads, digital cameras, cellular telephones, wireless headphones, and other high-tech electronic equipment are NOT to be brought to school.
+Valuable jewelry, toys, iPads, digital cameras, cellular telephones, wireless headphones, smart watches and other high-tech electronic equipment are NOT to be brought to school.
 Personal items of any kind are brought at the student’s own risk.
 THE SCHOOL OR DISTRICT IS NOT RESPONSIBLE FOR LOST, DAMAGED OR STOLEN ITEMS.